rust-stuco/lectures/week5/slides.md

 ```

 * Const generics allow for multiple compilations of the same function with slightly different behavior
-* Const Generics can represent "option flags" for a function
+* Const Generics representing "optional flags" is a common pattern

 ---